BraMurgas/BraMurgas.github.io/MyWork.markdown

 ## Bibliography

 I appear as the first author when I have done the main work prior to writing and writing the article.
 As the co-author when I have helped with some data, analysis and writing sections of the article.
+If you have any question or want to discuss with me about any of the articles please send me an email.

 # Preprint